-One more effect of video gaming on our sleep that requires no scientific evidence.
-Video games tempt us to play more and more rather than to go to bed and unwind.
+One more effect of video gaming on our sleep requires no scientific evidence.
+Video games tempt us to play more and more rather than go to bed and unwind.
 Every time you don’t resist the temptation, you drastically reduce your sleep time.
 This leads to feeling like squash in the morning.
 The issue of delayed bedtime has never been that relevant.

 5 Tips on How to Get More Sleep

 Go to sleep at night and wake up in the morning at the same time.
 This will help you to set your body’s internal clock and optimize the quality of your sleep.
 Choose a bad time when you normally feel tired, don’t rush things, and don’t try to force yourself to go to bed at 22.00 just because you want to.
 Going to bed much earlier will not make you fall asleep faster but instead, make you toss and turn until midnight.
 One more piece of advice is to avoid naps after 3 p.m, and don't nap longer than 20 minutes.
 Stay away from caffeine and late in the evening.

 Letting as much natural light to your bedroom as possible will help you wake up in the morning easier.
 Put as much natural light into your working space.
 Avoid using gadgets at bedtime (within 1-2 hours).
 The thing is the screens of your phone, tablets, or laptops, eliminate the blue light that causes a disruptive effect on your sleep.